-- Sec.
+Sec.
 1.01.
-This grievance procedure provides for redress when a decision or action concerning a faculty member's conditions of employment at the Ann Arbor campus violates University policy or is otherwise manifestly unfair. - Sec.
+This grievance procedure provides for redress when a decision or action concerning a faculty member's conditions of employment at the School of Education violates University policy or is otherwise manifestly unfair.

+Sec.
 1.02.
-The procedure applies only to those instructional faculty who are tenured, tenure-track, or clinical faculty; research faculty, including those in the research scientists track and those in the research professors track; librarians; curators; and archivists.
+The procedure applies only to those instructional faculty who are tenured, tenure-track, or clinical faculty; research faculty, including those in the research scientists track and those in the research professors track.
 The procedure does not apply to supplemental faculty such as adjunct faculty or visiting faculty.
-Faculty members otherwise entitled to use this procedure may file a timely grievance to contest the action that removed their title or brought their appointment to an end. - Sec.
+Faculty members otherwise entitled to use this procedure may file a timely grievance to contest the action that removed their title or brought their appointment to an end.

+Sec.
 1.03.
-The procedure applies only to decisions made by academic units (schools, colleges, centers, institutes, and programs) acting through Deans, Directors, department chairs, and other authorized persons.
+The procedure applies only to decisions made by academic units (school, centers, institutes, and programs) acting through deans, directors, program chairs, and other authorized persons.
 The Provost has discretion to allow use of this procedure for resolving grievances about decisions made by administrative units regarding faculty covered by Section 1.02.
-The procedure does not apply to issues between faculty members or groups of faculty members.1 - Sec.
+The procedure does not apply to issues between faculty members or groups of faculty members.1

+Sec.
 1.04.
 The procedure applies only to a decision or action concerning a specific individual or specific individuals, including those adversely affected by application of a policy or standard operating procedure, written or unwritten.
-Challenges to general unit or University policy are to be handled through normal governance or administrative processes. - Sec.
+Challenges to general unit or University policy are to be handled through normal governance or administrative processes.

+Sec.
 1.05.
 The procedure does not apply to decisions regarding employment, including tenure or promotion decisions, merit pay determinations, and decisions regarding clinical competence/patient safety, that are based solely and exclusively on judgments about professional performance.
 But this grievance process does apply to claims that the procedure followed in making such decisions failed to follow University policies and procedures or was otherwise manifestly unfair, or that the decisions violated standards of nondiscrimination contained in Regental Bylaw 14.06 (revised September 2007).
 A faculty member's salary history and similar data may be considered in determining the value placed on previous performance and whether the contested decision was based solely and exclusively on judgments about professional performance.

-1The SACUA Faculty Hearing Committee was created by the Senate Assembly in 1987 to address issues between or among faculty members.